Maha M. Abdel-Kader, M.D.

 Ruth Brown, M.A., LPC

 Ruth comes to Potomac Psychological with over 25 years of experience in treating adolescents, adults, and families.
 She specializes in substance abuse, EMDR for trauma, cognitive behavioral therapy, and anger management.
+Ruth is a Certified EMDR (eye movement desensitization reprocessing) therapist.
+This is a therapy for trauma, both small and large traumas.
 She is well versed in general mental health issues, including mood disorders, depression, and anxiety.
 Ruth formerly worked at Loudoun County Mental Health and North Springs Behavioral Health, both in Leesburg, VA.
 Ruth has her Master’s in Counseling from Marymount University and is a Licensed Professional Counselor since 2001.
 Ruth says about her work, “I have such passion for what I do because I know that everyone gets better.
 Who they are when they come in will be different by the end of their therapy.
 As with all things, therapy takes motivation and commitment.
 If you have those 2 things, regardless of your diagnosis or your life circumstances, you will be a good candidate for therapy.”